Abba Kyari: Eclipse of a political icon – The Sun Nigeria

 Omoniyi Salaudeen and Daniel Kanu

 Encomiums have continued to pour in torrent on the late Chief of Staff to President Muhammadu Buhari, Abba Kyari.
-The deceased had tested positive for COVID-19 following a recent trip to Germany where he had led a delegation for negotiation of power agreement with Siemens and had been receiving treatment in an undisclosed location in Lagos.
-But he died on Friday, April 17.
+The deceased had tested positive for COVID-19, following a recent trip to Germany where he had led a delegation for negotiation of power agreement with Siemens and had been receiving treatment in an undisclosed location in Lagos.
+But he died on Friday, April 17, 2020.

-Though with so many myths around him, the late Kyari has been described as a dedicated staff of the president, who sacrificed everything he had to the service of the nation.

-One name that had link with the said cabal was Kyari.
-There were insinuations that the President’s wife was not in good terms with Kyari following the substitution of her preferred ministerial candidate from Adamawa State, Brigadier Buba Marwa (rtd) by the CoS.
-Kyari was alleged to have unilaterally constituted the ministerial nominee list with very little contribution from the president.

-The issue of cabal became a public concern at the height of the president’s ill-health and his medical vacation in London, as no one could take a decision without Kyari’s approval.
+The issue of cabal became a public concern at the height of the President’s ill-health and his medical vacation in London, as no one could take a decision without the late Kyari’s approval.

 Early life